bed wood and strips on '47 Hudson Pickup

 Comments

 I bought Stainless for two Hudson Pickup's and they sent me a Drawing to indicate where I wanted the holes drilled.
 I cant think of their name right now but I will then Post later.
-Any Classic truck long Bed Supplier should do the same,
+Any Classic truck long Bed Supplier should do the same,0

-The company i used for my truck the name is Mack's I cant remember the rest of the name of the company but trust me its the company you want to use cant bring up any pictures
+The company i used for my truck the name is Mack's I cant remember the rest of the name of the company but trust me its the company you want to use cant bring up any pictures0

 I believe I bought mine from Perry Spring, will need to check, but turned out nice.